hardyqr/UW-Spring2017-CS246-Notes/notes-7.18-LEC22.md

 - C++ does not have this

 - C++ stack unwinding guarantee is enough
 	- maximize the use of stack allocated objects

-- RAII: Resource Acquisition Is Initialization (RAII Idiom)
+- **RAII**: Resource Acquisition Is Initialization (**RAII Idiom**)

-- Every resource should be wrapped within a stack allocated object whose job is to releaase the resource.
+- Every resource should be wrapped within a stack allocated object whose job is to release the resource.

 - Reading from a file